Comparing Myers Industries (MYE) & Its Peers

 Myers Industries pays an annual dividend of $0.54 per share and has a dividend yield of 2.5%.
 Myers Industries pays out 58.7% of its earnings in the form of a dividend.
 As a group, “Plastics products, not elsewhere classified” companies pay a dividend yield of 1.1% and pay out 33.9% of their earnings in the form of a dividend.

-This is a breakdown of recent recommendations and price targets for Myers Industries and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Myers Industries and its competitors, as reported by MarketBeat.com.

 |Sell Ratings